 How much does solar power in Savannah, Georgia cost?

 You probably already know what the answer to this is.

 You got it.
 The answer is, ‘it depends.’
 (Groan…)

 But, when it comes to a new solar installation, the cost really does depend on several big factors.
 For example, national estimates for the cost of a 10kW solar power system range from about $17,000 – $23,000.
 That’s quite a range, and the reality is, it should be even wider.

 Why?
 Because you have to begin with how many solar panels you will want.
 The size of your system has a direct effect on its cost, because you pay for each solar panel in addition to the installation.
 More panels, higher cost.

-For most homes, 10kW is actually quite large.
+For most homes in Savannah, Georgia, 10kW is actually quite large.
 For mid-sized businesses and poultry farms, 10kW is probably on the small side.
 But it doesn’t have to be.
 You can get whatever size system you want.
 It all depends on how much power you want to produce.

 If you’re happy producing 30% of your average monthly power usage, you’ll get a smaller system.
 If you want to produce 75%, you’ll need a bigger system.
 If you want solar batteries and want to generate even more so you can store more excess, this again affects the size.

 A good solar consultant will discuss all this with you and give you several reasonable options to choose from.